Names of victims in Florida high school shooting revealed

-PARKLAND, FL – A football coach.
+PARKLAND, Fla. — A football coach.
 An athletic director.
 And young, fresh-faced students.

 Alyssa Alhadeff, soccer player